Skip to content

 promql

-# Total servers by state
+# Count of servers by state

 # Percentage of servers in error state